The Children's Songbook Project

 US-led forces dismantled the Taliban in 2001, and the country began the process of slowly regaining its cultural awareness.
-Pascale, by then a professor at Lesley teaching for the Creative Arts in Learning programs committed to returning her collection of songs from the original songbook to the Afghan children.
+Pascale, by then a professor at Lesley, committed to returning her collection of songs from the original songbook to the Afghan children.
 This led to the beginning of the Afghan Children's Songbook Project, and the subsequent reprinting, in 2006, of Qu Qu Qu Barg-e-Chinaar: Children's Songs from Afghanistan.

 A second book, Awsaana See Saana (One Tale, Thirty Tales) was created and distributed in 2012, with 16 more children's songs from various ethnic groups and an accompanying 60-minute CD.

 Currently, approximately 50,000 copies of the two songbooks have been distributed to schools and orphanages throughout the country.
 Each songbook includes a CD and cassette tape.
 An accompanying teacher's guide for each songbook was also developed in 2010 after Pascale returned to Afghanistan to assess the project.
 She found that "Afghan teachers rarely have training opportunities, and are desperate to learn more effective strategies for engaging students in learning."